 The Staff Services Analyst is distinguished from the Staff Services Technician in that the former performs advanced journey level work assignments.
 The Staff Service Analyst is responsible for the administration of specialized programs and projects in support of or in adjunct to divisional responsibilities.
 Work is performed with a greater degree of independence than the Staff Services Technician.

-- Develops and maintains public education programs relative to special projects or programs of assigned department.
+- Develop and maintain public education programs relative to special projects or programs of assigned department.

-- Develops strategies and insures implementation of programs or processes to comply with legislative directives.
+- Develop strategies and ensure implementation of programs or processes to comply with legislative directives.

 - Provide technical support to all department users of the database management programs.